swarajparth/FoodHub/README.md

 ## Installation

 - Clone the repository
-- Go to the project directory and run the following commands

-### Install Dependencies (frontend & backend)
+- Go to the project directory and run the following commands to install the dependencies (frontend & backend)

 ```
 npm install